 A recent blog post Bring Out Your Dead brought up a topic that comes up in a number of Family Trees that I have traced.
 This looked at the effect of various Pandemics on modern history, and this has lead me to write up in this blog post covering the surprising effects of Pandemics on the people of Great Britain.

 The latest research on Ancient DNA has thrown up amazing insights in to the effects of ancient Pandemics on the people of Great Britain.
 There have been three Pandemics that substantially affected the demographics of the British Isles in Prehistory to Historical times.

 Whilst lounging by the pool in Lindos on the Greek Island of Rhodes reading “Who we are and how we got here” by David Reich, I came across some startling facts about the pre-historic population of Great Britain.
-The book is a very good read, with the caveat that the author has been forced to put a whole chapter justifying his socialist tendencies to the “Thought Police” within the academic community who have hounded him for some of his findings that don’t fit with their perverse world view.
-So, putting such snowflakery aside, his actual findings are utterly fascinating.
+The book is a very good read, with the caveat that the author has laboured readers with a whole chapter justifying some of his findings to the “Thought Police” within the academic community who have howled about some of those that don’t fit with their world view.
+But putting this to one side, So, his actual findings are utterly fascinating.
 The book is well worth purchasing for anyone interested in Genetic Family History.
 Also I’d recommend reading it by your private pool at the Lindos Blu Hotel just as I did.

 The passage that caught my eye was the following:

 “… the bacterium Yersinia pestis was the cause of the fourteenth-to-seventeenth-century CE Black Death, the sixth-to-eighth-century CE Justinianic plague of the Roman Empire, and an endemic plague that was responsible for at least about 7 percent of deaths in skeletons from burials across the Eurasian steppe after around five thousand years ago.”